16 Milwaukee Nicknames and the Reasons for Them

 Paulo Nabas/Shutterstock.com

-Motorcycles parked in rows on the road on a sunny day
+Motorcycles parked in rows on a suspension bridge, on a partly cloudy day

 Milwaukee is also called the Motorcycle Mecca due to its motorcycle brands and events